uxlfoundation/oneAPI-spec/source/elements/oneART/source/oidn-spec.rst

 Training
 ========

-The Intel Open Image Denoise source distribution includes a Python-based neural network training toolkit (located in the ``training`` directory), which can be used to train the denoising filter models with image datasets provided by the user.
+The Open Image Denoise source distribution includes a Python-based neural network training toolkit (located in the ``training`` directory), which can be used to train the denoising filter models with image datasets provided by the user.
 This is an advanced feature of the library which usage requires some background knowledge of machine learning and basic familiarity with deep learning frameworks and toolkits (e.g. PyTorch or TensorFlow, TensorBoard).

 The training toolkit consists of the following command-line scripts: